dcompanyestall/vnf-ipsec-test/SECURITY.md

 # Reporting Security Issues

-The Electron team and community take security bugs in Electron seriously.
+The vPN project team and community take security bugs in Electron seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/electron/electron/security/advisories/new) tab.